Mass is at 5 pm each Sunday; click

 at the right) as our inspiration in the choice of a name for our organization.
-After just a few years, the organization had developed into the high-profile nationwide advocate for all GLBT
+After just a few years, the organization had developed into the high-profile nationwide advocate for all GLBTQ

 During most of the pontificate of Pope John Paul II (1978-2005), Cardinal Joseph Ratzinger (but later Pope Benedict XVI) was the chief enforcer of orthodox doctrine.
-Ironically, he had long ago vigorously defended (see the quote in the box to the right) the primacy of conscience, even in the face of contrary demands from the pope or other church In late 2008, there was a United Nations resolution pressing for the de-criminalization of homosexuality worldwide.
+Ironically, he had years earlier strongly defended (see the quote in the box to the right) the primacy of conscience, even in the face of contrary demands from the pope or other church In late 2008, there was a United Nations resolution to press for de-criminalization of homosexuality worldwide.
 The Vatican did not support the whole